w3c/trace-context/spec/20-http_request_header_format.md

 #### trace-flags

-The current version of this specification (`00`) supports only two flags: `sampled` and `random-trace-id`.

-An <a data-cite='!BIT-FIELD#firstHeading'>8-bit field</a>  that controls tracing flags such as sampling, trace level, etc. These flags are recommendations given by the caller rather than strict rules to follow for three reasons:
+This is an <a data-cite='!BIT-FIELD#firstHeading'>8-bit field</a> that controls tracing flags such as sampling, trace level, etc. These flags are recommendations given by the caller rather than strict rules to follow for three reasons:

 1. An untrusted caller may be able to abuse a tracing system by setting these flags maliciously.
 2. A caller may have a bug which causes the tracing system to have a problem.